robin-drexler/robin-drexler.com/_posts/2015-07-06-ux-snippet-1password-purchase.markdown

 ---
 layout: post
-title:  '[UX-SNIPPET] 1Password Purchase'
+title: "[UX-SNIPPET] 1Password Purchase"
 permalink: /2015/07/06/ux-snippet-1password-purchase/
 date: 2015-07-06 00:00:00
 categories: ux ux-snippet article
 ---

 When you attempt to purchase an 1Password licence and have already saved contact and credit cart information anytime before, it pulls that information automatically for the checkout process.

 Really smart and helpful.

 The following picture shows the untouched purchase window.
 Everything was already pre-filled.
 <amp-img